chaiyixiao/CryptogramTeamWork/GroupProject/Docs/UserManual.md

 ### Installation

+** Install from source**

 - Import the project into Android Studio.
 - Conncet to an Android device.
 You can choose one of the following two options
 	- Create and start an Android Virtual Device (AVD)
 	- Connect to a Android phone via a USB cable.
 Enable developer options.
 - Click "Run app" to install and run the app on the device you choose.

+**Install using APK**

+- Copy `SDPCryptogram.apk` from the `/APK` directory to an Andorid phone.
+- Open the copied .apk file in the phone and following the instruction to install.

 ### For the administrator